 Biden predicts Trump will try to postpone the election

-Joe Biden predicted President Trump will try to push back November's general election in an effort to help him win.
+Joe Biden predicted President Trump will try to push back November's general election in an effort to help the president win.

 "Mark my words, I think he is gonna try to kick back the election somehow, come up with some rationale why it can't be held," Biden said during a Thursday evening virtual fundraiser.